mcoplan2/CarDealership/README.md

 # Car Dealership Web API
 ___
 ###### `Overview`
-This API allows you to emulate the process of visiting a Car Dealership, viewing cars, making offers on cars, and if your offer is accepted than formulating a payment plan that works for you.
+This API allows you to emulate the process of visiting a Car Dealership, viewing cars, and making offers on cars.
+If your offer is accepted it formulates a payment plan that works for you.
 ---
 ###### `Tutorial`